khrynczenko/blog/content/2020-05-27-no_discard.md

 # What is `[[nodiscard]]`?
 `[[nodiscard]]` is another attribute that has been added into C++ in the C++17 version.
-If you don't know what *attributes* are you can find the details on the [reference page](https://en.cppreference.com/w/cpp/language/attributes/nodiscard) but putting it simply they are things that you can annotate types, functions and other things with and thus provide some additional information to the compiler.
+If you don't know what *attributes* are you can find the details on the [reference page](https://en.cppreference.com/w/cpp/language/attributes) but putting it simply they are things that you can annotate types, functions and other things with and thus provide some additional information to the compiler.

 `[[nodiscard]]` can be applied, in particular to function, enum and class declarations.
-So for example they can appear in the following way.
+For example they can appear in the following way.

 ```c++
 class [[nodiscard]] NoDiscardClass {